Magna-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 5 displays the first 10 lines of the file passwd Task 6 displays the third line of the file given
 Task 7 creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
+Task 8 writes into the file ls_cwd_content the result of the command ls -la